Ganeshmane4780/Birds_animation/README.md

 Two <img> elements represent the birds, one with a class c1 for the flock.

 CSS Styling (style.css):
-The body has a background image set to cover the entire viewport and remain fixed during scrolling.
+-The body has a background image set to cover the entire viewport and remain fixed during scrolling.
-The img elements are absolutely positioned and animated using CSS @keyframes.
+-The img elements are absolutely positioned and animated using CSS @keyframes.

 # Customization
 Background Image: Replace the background-image URL in the CSS with your desired image.

 Bird Images: Update the src attributes of the <img> tags to use different bird images.

 Animation Path: Modify the @keyframes definitions to change the movement patterns of the birds.